Skip to main content

 5

-In your recording app (QuickTime, Cmd+Shift+5 Options, OBS), select "BlackHole 2ch" as the microphone/input source.
-This captures the internal audio routed through BlackHole.
+In your recording app (QuickTime, Cmd+Shift+5 Options, or OBS), choose "BlackHole 2ch" as the microphone or audio input source.
+System audio is now being routed to this virtual device and will be captured in your recording.

 Recording Mic + System Audio Together